Reaction Mechanisms and Transition States

 Transition State Theory

-Transition state theory postulates that a reaction proceeds through an intermediate state that has higher energy than the reactants and products.
+Transition state theory postulates that a reaction proceeds through an intermediate state, called the transition state or activated complex, that has higher energy than both the reactants and products.
+This state is unstable and exists only briefly.

 Activation Energy

-Activation energy (Ea) is the minimum energy required to reach the transition state.
+Activation energy (Ea) is the minimum energy required for reactants to reach the transition state and proceed to products.
+It represents the energy barrier that must be overcome for the reaction to occur.

-The transition state is characterized by an unstable complex called the activation complex.
+The transition state is characterized by an unstable, high-energy complex called the activated complex.
+It possesses partially formed and broken bonds, representing a fleeting arrangement of atoms along the reaction pathway.

 Equipment and Techniques